Digest - Stoicism and building software without a real computer

 - Not improving in a changing world is more dangerous than changing.
 So change.

 - 'Awesome' is not as simple a concept as it seems, looking carefully at its meaning: being in awe.
 In its full context.
-Being in a state of complete awe towards something, a very valuable idea.
+Being in a state of complete awe towards something is a very valuable idea.

 - Use voice messages purposefully - think about the content before you send them.
 Voice messages cost the listener quite some time, and often aren't effective for others.